Should Bias be Eliminated? A General Framework to Use Bias for OOD Generalization: Theoretical Analysis

-\begin{lemma} The bias $\rvb$ can be effectively utilized for prediction if Assumptions A1 through A5 hold. \end{lemma}
+\begin{lemma} The bias $\rvb$ can be effectively utilized for prediction if Assumptions A1 through A4 hold and there is unblocked influence for $\rvb$,$y$ given $\rvc$. \end{lemma}

+\paragraph{When can bias be leveraged?}After identifying bias, we further provide theoretical insights into the conditions under which it can be leveraged to enhance predictive performance.
+Specifically, we show that the identified bias can contribute to prediction as long as there exists an active (i.e., unblocked) causal path from the bias to the prediction target, meaning the good information carried by the bias is not fully mediated or blocked by the content.
+As shown in~\cref{fig:data_gene}, there exists a path $y \rightarrow \rvb$ which indicates that $\rvb$ is not blocked with $y$ by $\rvc$.
+And it should be noted that even without this path, since \( \mathbf{b} \leftarrow e \rightarrow y \), $\rvb$ is not blocked with $y$ by $\rvc$.

 As shown in Lemma~\ref{lemma: iden}, under Assumptions A1–A4, both content and bias information $\rvc,\rvb$ can be well identified.
 It indicates that we can extract $\rvc,\rvb$ containing all the information as the ground-truth variables.
-Assumption A5 states that
+Unblocked influence states that